reynoldsnlp/udar/README.md

 ### Convenience functions

 A number of functions are included, both for convenience, and to give concrete examples for using the API.
-They can be found in the `convenience.py` file.

 #### noun\_distractors()